mncdigital/ios_sdk_v1/README.md

-# iOS SDK Version 1.0
+# SSO iOS Sample

-This is MNC Digital Single Sign-On version 1.0.
-It is intended as browser-based Single Sign-On.
+This is MNC Digital browser-based Single Sign-On integration sample on mobile iOS.

-The native version will comming soon.
+The native SDK will comming soon.

 Cheers,